 Forest Meadows is the heart and soul of Marin Shakespeare, the place where we learn and discover the power and inspiration of Shakespeare, which inspires all we do in our community and beyond.
 Our dream is to create a permanent theatrical infrastructure for the beloved 50-year old Forest Meadows Amphitheatre, improving audience comfort and access, while preserving the theatre’s rustic charm.

-Designs for the Forest Meadows Amphitheatre renovation have been created by architect Kurt Schindler of ELS Architects.
+Designs for the Forest Meadows Amphitheatre renovation were created by architect Kurt Schindler of ELS Architects.
 The City of San Rafael has issued a building permit.
-Arntz Builders will begin construction on Monday, September 30, 2019 with an anticipated completion date of no later than May of 2020.
+Contractors Oliver and Company began construction in March of 2020 with an anticipated completion date in time for our 2021 summer season.

 Key improvements include: